-Market conditions, including general economic conditions and their effect on exchange rates, interest rates and inflation rates, may impact the ultimate value of the Group regardless of its operating performance.
+Market conditions, including general economic conditions and their effect on exchange rates, interest rates and inflations rates, may impact the ultimate value of the Group regardless of its operating performance.
 The Group also faces competition from other organisations, some of which may have greater resources or be more established in a particular territory.
 The Board considers and reviews all market conditions to try and mitigate any risks that may arise from these.

-Political and country risk - EU referendum
+Political and country risk - UK departure from the EU

 The Company is quoted in the United Kingdom (UK) and operates in the UK and European Union (EU), in addition to other territories.
-As a result of the Referendum, the Company may be subject to the impact of the UK leaving the EU.
+The Company may be subject to the impact of the UK leaving the EU.
 As a result, given the ongoing uncertainty surrounding the situation, the Company is monitoring matters and seeking advice as to how to mitigate the risks arising.